-The Ecologies pathway is part of our MA Art and Design programme.
+‘Ecologies’ is a specialism within the Philosophy pathway on our MA Art and Design programme.
 ‘Ecology’ is taken in its widest, philosophical sense to mean the study of connection, interrelationship and belonging.
-It is intended for art and design graduates who wish to develop the ecological dimension of their practice, and for humanities or science graduates who are interested in how ecology, aesthetic experience, and visual practice can challenge and expand one another.
-It is a research-preparation Masters programme which can be taken either as a theory–practice or a purely theoretical route.
+It is intended for art and design graduates who wish to develop the ecological dimension of their practice, and for humanities or science graduates who are interested in how ecology and visual practice can inform one another.
+It is a research-preparation Masters programme that can be taken either as a theory–practice or a purely theoretical route.
 The form that your work might take is one of the philosophical questions we discuss.
 Some familiarity with ecological theory or practice is desirable but not essential.

-This programme is offered in both full-time mode (one year duration) and part-time mode (two year duration).
+The programme is offered in full-time (one year duration) and part-time mode (two year duration).
 In both cases, the programme is delivered on one day per week during the first and second semesters (October to June).
 You will be expected to be self-directed at all other times, negotiating your own programme of learning with your personal tutor.

-Graduates of the Ecologies MA (Art & Design) programme are well placed to pursue their career as communicators in a variety of professional or creative industries contexts, including art practice, journalism, new media, the public understanding of science, or as a facilitator of interaction between different subject communities.
+Graduates of the Ecologies MA (Art & Design) programme are well placed to pursue their career in a variety of professional or creative industries contexts, including art practice, journalism, new media, the public understanding of science, or as a facilitator of interaction between different subject communities.
 Others may seek to develop their careers in education and academia, for example, teaching, lecturing or further research.

 Assessment is though a combination of portfolio review, essay, viva voce examination, dissertation and a final body of theoretical–practical work.

-Applicants should have a good BA (Hons) (or equivalent) in a related field.
+Applicants should have a good BA (Hons) or BSc (Hons) degree (or equivalent) in a related field.